Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Appendix

-We study the impact of changing the hyper-parameter on the CIFAR-100 dataset with the Dirichlet non-iid partition of $\delta = 0.3$.
+We study the impact of changing the hyper-parameters $\lambda$ and $\tau$ on the CIFAR-100 dataset with the Dirichlet non-iid partition of $\delta = 0.3$.
+We report the accuracy at the end of 500 rounds.
 When using FedAvg+ASD algorithm.
-In Figure~\ref{fig_hyper} we see that the accuracy of the model increases with $\lambda$ and then drops after a critical point.
+In Figure~\ref{fig_hyper} we see that the accuracy of the model increases with $\lambda$ and then slightly drops after a critical point.
+This is expected as too less value of $\lambda$ is similar to FedAvg and very high value of $\lambda$ will ignore the local learning.
+It can also be seen that for all the values of $\lambda$ the Accuracy peaks at $\tau = 2$.
+In all of our experiments we set the temperature parameter $\tau$ set to 2.0.